sdu-concurrency/dio-website/website/business-club.md

 ### Post Education

 IMADA is well known for its teaching.
-Based on the companies demands, advance and target courses will be offered and adapted to the companies needs (e.g., Microservice Programming, DevOps, Deep Learning, Python Programming).
+Based on the companies demands, advance and target courses will be offered and adapted to the companie's needs (e.g., Microservice Programming, DevOps, Deep Learning, Python Programming).

 ### Company bus tour stop

-Following IMADA tradition, once a year we organize a tour where students are brought to visit 3-5 companies, so companies can better present themselves directly at their headquarters, showing their facilities and introducing some of their employees.
+Following IMADA tradition, once a year we organize a tour where students are brought to visit 3-5 companies, so companies can better present themselves directly at their headquarters, showing their facilities and introduce some of their employees.

 ### SDU Talent Fellowship